openbmc/openbmc/poky/documentation/kernel-dev/common.rst

    applies these on top of and after applying the existing ``defconfig`` file configurations.

-For more information on configuring the kernel, see the "`Changing the Configuration <#changing-the-configuration>`__" section.
+For more information on configuring the kernel, see the ":ref:`kernel-dev/common:changing the configuration`" section.

 Creating Configuration Fragments
 --------------------------------